jnyloef/jnyloef.github.io/_pages/about.md

 ## Hi, welcome to my page! ##

-I'm a master student in mathematics at KTH Royal Institute of Technology.
+I'm a master student in mathematics at KTH Royal Institute of Technology(https://www.kth.se/en).
 My research interests lie in the intersection of control theory, optimization, reinforcement learning and stochastic control.
 I also have an interest in physics, in particular quantum computing.

 In my free time, I play electric guitar and really enjoy outdoor activities such as hiking and skiing.